 - 1. Students should consult the college Schedule of Classes for specific information regarding course dates and times for general support courses.
 The Schedule or Classes will be available on the Kapi'olani CC website. - 2.
 The Department reserves the right to assign clinical sites as needed. - 3.
-During the ADN program, students may have an opportunity to select their preferred Kapi'olani CC campus site (Diamond Head or Leeward Community College).
-After confirming the students' preferred campus site, and in order to achieve the required number of students at each site, a lottery system will be used by the Nursing Department to randomly assign students to a specific site. - 4.
-The Nursing Department has established registration deadlines so as to respond to the health care facilities expectation that students are cleared to participate in their clinical practicum on a timely basis.
-Therefore, nursing students will be required to register for their nursing courses and pay their tuition and fees by the deadlines referenced below.
+The Nursing Department has established registration deadlines so as to respond to the health care facilities' expectation that students are cleared to participate in their clinical practicum on a timely basis.
+Therefore, nursing students will be required to register for their nursing courses and pay their tuition and fees by the following deadlines: